 Nearly 200 FFA members from eight area schools attended the annual FFA Training Day recently at Riker Farm Seeds, one of three Ohio DEKALB®/Asgrow® training sites.
 The event featured learning stations on ag business and agronomics and was co-sponsored by Riker Farm and DEKALB/Asgrow.
 This is the fifth year that Diane Zyski, District Sales Manager, has been a leader of the FFA training day.

 “FFA Training Day is a great way to educate the younger generation about the many opportunities in agriculture,” Zyski said.
-“Through programs like America’s Farmers Grow Communities and FFA Training … Full Article »
+“Through programs like America’s Farmers Grow Communities and FFA Training Day, we … Full Article »

 By Martha Smith

 “I pledge my head to clearer thinking, my heart to greater loyalty, my hands to larger service and my health to better living for my club, my community, my country and my world.”

 More than a decade has passed since I last uttered those words at a 4-H meeting, yet these words that make up the 4-H Pledge still roll right off my tongue, and my hands still know exactly where they should be positioned for each verse.
 As I sit here reflecting back on my 4-H career, my mind is swarmed with wonderful memories … Full Article »

 In keeping with its commitment to provide students with high-quality science education, enhancing the opportunities for academic success, the Monsanto Fund was the main backer behind the expansion of the MySci program in 2013.